JasNjoku/personello/README.md

-# personello
+# Personello
-A trello clone personal use
+A trello clone for personal use
-first commit